c-a-s-t-l-e/senseLiner/documents/reference_materials/spaCy_dependency_parser_labels.md

 # spaCy's Parser Labels

+See https://spacy.io/models/en for the spaCy model that uses them.

 | Label       | Description                                                                 | Example Sentence                           | Token Example            |
 |-------------|-----------------------------------------------------------------------------|--------------------------------------------|--------------------------|
 | ROOT        | Root of the sentence                                                       | She **ran** to the store.                  | ran                      |